VFK/swift-websocket/README.md

 }

 // Observe state changes
-for try await event in webSocket.stateEvents {
+for await event in webSocket.stateEvents {
     switch event {
     case .connecting:
         print("The WebSocket is connecting...")